Endzelisp/restaurant_top/README.md

 # restaurant_top
-Project based on the curriculum of The Odin Project for learning purposes
+This project is an assessment of The Odin Project curriculum for learning purposes with the idea of practicing DOM manipulation and how to generate content dinamically through Javascript.